Full Text: <200>

 TY - JOUR

-T1 - JFA: two stage reinforcement learning model with hierarchical neural network and human knowledge for Tibetan Jiu chess
+T1 - Jiu fusion artificial intelligence (JFA): a two-stage reinforcement learning model with hierarchical neural networks and human knowledge for Tibetan Jiu chess

 %@ 2095-9184